jessemiller/HamlPy/reference.md

 ### :javascript

-Surrounds the filtered text with <script> and CDATA tags.
+Surrounds the filtered text with &lt;script&gt; and CDATA tags.
 Useful for including inline Javascript.

 ### :css

-Surrounds the filtered text with <style> and CDATA tags.
+Surrounds the filtered text with &lt;script&gt; and CDATA tags.
 Useful for including inline CSS.

 ### :python